-In casual American English, "The restless guest made a mess of the dress" sounds like "dhuh REHST-luhs GEHST MAYD uh MEHS uhv dhuh DREHS".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "The restless guest made a mess of the dress" as "dhuh REHST-luhs GEHST MAYD uh MEHS uhv dhuh DREHS" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on restless, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.